GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/index.md

 2. Click **Add Expression**
     {% Img src="image/admin/IYPLvXHyMtjVBILENOIL.png", alt="Add Expression", width="20", height="20" %}.
 3. Type `typeof sum`.
-4. Press Enter.
+4. Press <kbd>Enter</kbd>.
 DevTools shows `typeof sum: "string"`.
 The value to the right of the colon is the result of your Watch Expression.

-{% Img src="image/admin/iAZLQFWjCy2kNbYKPGpR.png", alt="The Watch Expression pane.", width="800", height="542" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/srnzLyxWyeSvCA2Bjqzt.png", alt="The Watch Expression pane", width="800", height="554" %}

 The screenshot above shows the **Watch Expression** pane (bottom-right) after creating the `typeof sum` watch expression.
 If your DevTools window is large, the **Watch Expression** pane is on the right, above